huntr-co/huntr-api-docs/source/index.html.md

 createdAt | Unix timestamp | Date the member signed up for Huntr isActive | Boolean | Defines if member has been deactivated by an organization admin or advisor.
 Deactivating a member prevents them from continuing activity on boards managed by your organization, and it is usually done for members who have found a job and stopped using Huntr. memberFieldValues | Array | Array of assigned member field values.
-Each object in the array is of type `{fieldId: "5b3f908c99c94b6177d55a28", value: "Montreal"}`, where `fieldId` represents the `id` of an existing [Member Field](#member-fields)
+Each object in the array is of type `{fieldId: "5b3f908c99c94b6177d55a28", value: "Montreal"}`, where `fieldId` represents the `id` of an existing [Member Field](#member-fields) memberFieldValuesKeyedById | Object | The same elements seen as memberFieldValues, but keyed by fieldId for fast access. lastSeenAt | Unix timestamp | Last date the member was seen using Huntr (this includes logging in, saving jobs from extension, mobile, etc)

 ## List Members